injamul3798/injamul3798/README.md

 ### Hi there, I'm Injamul! 👋

-### I'm a Machine Learning Engineer specializing in Deep Learning, Computer Vision, and Natural Language Processing.
-I love solving complex data problems and have a keen interest in mobile development.
+### I'm a Machine Learning Engineer specializing in Deep Learning, Computer Vision, and Natural Language Processing, with strong experience in backend systems and real-time AI applications.
+Passionate about solving real-world problems in healthcare, automation, and smart infrastructure.

-- 🔭 Currently working on various research papers and AI-based projects involving parking systems and medical imaging.
+- 🔭 Currently working on AI-based projects involving:
-- 🌱 Always learning something new every day.
-- 👯 Seeking collaboration with fellow developers for hackathons and open-source projects.
+  - Smart parking systems using YOLOv8 for number plate detection (93% accuracy)
+  - Hip surgery assistance system with real-time C-Arm video feed integration for anatomical analysis
+  - Edge-based object detection and image segmentation for automation
+- 🌱 Constantly learning and exploring tools like Gemini API, LLMs, and OpenAI Whisper for speech/image-based intelligence
+- 👯 Looking to collaborate on research, open-source, or hackathon projects focused on AI, CV, or smart systems
-- 💬 Feel free to ask me about coding, machine learning, or mobile development.
+- 💬 Ask me about machine learning, computer vision, NLP, or backend API development
-- ⚡ Fun fact: I enjoy playing cricket and exploring new programming challenges.
+- ⚡ Fun fact: I enjoy playing cricket and solving complex programming challenges in my free time

 ---